-I will not go through a long explanation of what Momo does, however you should know that Momo is known for their two mobile apps (Momo and Tantan).
-The Momo app is used for various things such as online dating, social interactions and live streaming, while Tantan is known as the Chinese Tinder.
+I will not go through a long explanation of what Hello Group does; however, you should know that Hello Group is known for their two mobile apps (Momo and Tantan).
+The Momo app is used for various things such as online dating, social interactions, and live streaming, while Tantan is known as the Chinese Tinder.
 They are market leaders in online dating in China and their moat is a brand moat as their costumers trust the brand.
 The moat will be further determined once going through the big five numbers later in this analysis but let us first go through the management shortly.

-Since I wrote my analysis Momo has changed CEO from Yan Tang to Li Wang.
+Since I first wrote my analysis Hello Group has changed CEO from Yan Tang to Li Wang.
 However, Yan Tang is still the executive chairman, which is why I decided to keep some of the original text, as Yan Tang still has much to do with the business.
-Regarding Li Wang, he has been at Momo since 2011 prior to him becoming CEO he was the COO at Momo.
-He has a bachelor degree in management from Beijing University, and prior to joining Momo, he was the managing director of Laoluo English Training School.
-Once he became the CEO he was described by Yan Tang to have a proven leadership track record, and that he believes that Li Wang has the ability to execute their strategic vison and deliver return to shareholders.
+Regarding Li Wang, he has been at Hello Group since 2011 prior to him becoming CEO he was the COO at Hello Group.
+He has a bachelor's degree in management from Beijing University, and prior to joining Hello Group, he was the managing director of Laoluo English Training School.
+Once he became the CEO, he was described by Yan Tang to have a proven leadership track record, and that he believes that Li Wang can execute their strategic vison and deliver return to shareholders.
 Regarding Yan Tang, he is the co-founder of Momo and previously worked as an editor-in-chief at Netease.
-Yan Tang has previously been named one of the most powerful, influential and important business elites under 40 years by Forbes.
-While I don't know much about Li Wang, I'm comfortable in the leadership of Momo as Yan Tang is still deeply involved with Momo.
+Yan Tang has previously been named one of the most powerful, influential, and important business elites under 40 years by Forbes.
+While I don't know much about Li Wang, I'm comfortable in the leadership of Hello Group as Yan Tang is still deeply involved with Hello Group.

-We have now determined that Momo has a brand moat and we like the management as well.
-Now let is look into the big five numbers in order to see if Momo lives up to our requirements for a strong moat.
+I believe that Hello Group has a brand moat, and we like the management as well.
+Now let us investigate the numbers to see if Hello Group lives up to our requirements for a strong moat.
 Remember that if you need an explanation of the numbers, please go to "MY STRATEGY" on the website, where I go through which numbers we need in order to analyze the company and calculate a price.

 Let us just shortly look at debt.
-In order to determine if a business' debt is reasonable, we want to see that they can pay off its debt within 3 years.
-We do so by dividing the total long-term debt by current cash flow.
-I did so with Momo and found that they can pay off their debts in 2,21 years.
-Meaning they do meet our requirements to debt without a problem, and it isn't something we should be concerned about at the moment.
+To determine if a business' debt is reasonable, we want to see that they can pay off its debt within 3 years.
+We do so by dividing the total long-term debt by free cash flow.
+I did so with Hello Group and found that they can pay off their debts in 3,12 years.
+Meaning, I feel comfortable with the amount of debt that Hello Group has.

-Now we have most of the numbers in order to calculate a price for Momo.
-In order to calculate price we will need numbers that I have explained in the "MY STRATEGY" section of the website.
-I do not want to go through the whole calculation here but we have a current EPS of 1.47, Estimated future EPS growth rate of 12 (It is a bit lower than what most analysist predict but I prefer to be conservative), Estimated future PE 24 (in this case we multiply the growth rate with two, as this is lower than the historical highest P/E) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in my strategy we come up with the sticker price (some call it fair value or intrinsic value) of $27,09, and we want to have a margin of safety on 50 %, so we will divide it by 2 meaning that we want to buy Momo at a Margin of Safety proce price of $13,54 (or lower obviously).
+Now we have most of the numbers to calculate a price for Hello Group.
+To calculate a price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
+I do not want to go through the whole calculation here but use an EPS of 1,50 (EPS was negative in 2021 but has been above 1,50 from 2017-2019 and 1,48 in 2020 during COVID).
+Estimated future EPS growth rate of 5 (which is much lower than what most analysist predict but I prefer to be conservative), Estimated future PE 10 (in this case we multiply the growth rate with two, as this is lower than the historical highest P/E) and we already have the minimum acceptable return rate on 15 %.
+Doing the calculations by using the formula I described in my strategy we come up with the sticker price (some call it fair value or intrinsic value) of $6,04, and we want to have a margin of safety on 50 %, so we will divide it by 2 meaning that we want to buy Hello Group at a Margin of Safety price of $3,02 (or lower obviously).

 Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
-In order to do so, we need some numbers from their financial statements, keep in mind that all numbers are in millions and in Chinese Yuan.
-The operating Cash Flow last year was 3.080,89 The Capital Expenditures was 124,14.
+To do so, we need some numbers from their financial statements, keep in mind that all numbers are in millions and in Chinese Yuan.
+The Operating Cash Flow last year was 1.559 The Capital Expenditures was 95.
 I tried to look through their annual report to see, how much of the capital expenditures were used on maintenance.
-I wasn't able to find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 86,90 in our further calculations.
-The Tax Provision was 755,62.
-We have 168,52 outstanding shares.
-Hence, the calculation will be like this: (3.080,89 - 86,90 + 755,62) / 168,52 x 10 = 222, 50 Yuan or $34,26 in TEN CAP price.
+I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 67 in our further calculations.
+The Tax Provision was 822.
+We have 197 outstanding shares.
+Hence, the calculation will be like this: (1.559 - 67+ 822) / 197 x 10 = 117 CNY, which equals $16,65 in TEN CAP price.

 The last calculation is the PAYBACK TIME.
 I also described in "MY STRATEGY".
-With the Free Cash Flow Per Share at 10,20 Yuan and a growth rate of 12 %, if you want your purchase back in 8 years, the PAYBACK TIME price is 140,50 Yuan or $21,63.
+With the Free Cash Flow Per Share at $1,17 and a growth rate of 5 %, if you want your purchase back in 8 years, the PAYBACK TIME price is $11,73.

 Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give.
 If you appreciated my analysis and want to get some good karma and show your appreciation, I would kindly ask you to donate a bit to Animals Asia.
 It is an organization that does a lot of great work such as saving bears from those disgusting bear bile farms.
 If you have a few bucks to spare and you enjoyed my writing, you would receive lots of good karma, if you would donate a little here.
 Every contribution matters no matter how little.
 Thank you.